Best Beef Recipes is an Amazon Associate. We receive compensation for purchases made through affiliate links.

 - Preheat the oven to 450°F. Soften butter, then stir in rosemary, garlic, salt, and pepper to create a garlic butter paste.1 cup butter, 3 Tablespoons fresh rosemary, 8 cloves garlic, 1 teaspoon black pepper, 1 teaspoon sea salt

 - Remove from the oven and tent with aluminum foil.
-Let rest tented for 15 minutes.
-Slice rib roast, serve, and enjoy!
+Let it rest for at least 15 minutes before slicing.

 Notes